 Chaga is a natural product, which means its properties will vary greatly depending on its growing conditions.
 As described in the “What is Chaga?” section, I. obliquus is restricted to very cold climates.
-In its natural environment, it is regularly exposed to freezing temperatures, various pathogenic microbes, and UV irradiation.45
+In its natural environment, it is regularly exposed to freezing temperatures, various pathogenic microbes, and UV irradiation (31).

 The concern for overharvesting of chaga has led researchers to try growing I. obliquus in a laboratory.
-However, chaga grown in laboratories have so far been unsuccessful at achieving the diversity and levels of the bioactive compounds found in wild chaga.
+However, attempts to grown chaga in laboratories have so far been unsuccessful at achieving the diversity and levels of the bioactive compounds found in wild chaga.

 Another evaluation found that wild and cultivated chaga differ greatly in chemical composition.
 Wild chaga contained a great diversity of sterols, with 45.47% lanosterol 25.26% inotodiol and 10 other sterols comprising the remaining 30.17%.
-In comparison, the cultured chaga only contained 3 sterols, with ergosterol being the predominant sterol at 82.20%.61
+In comparison, the cultured chaga only contained 3 sterols, with ergosterol being the predominant sterol at 82.20% (45).

 When choosing your chaga supplement, it’s important to know where the product is sourced.
 Because chaga grows so slowly, it can accumulate a high level of toxins from pollutants in the air.
 It is for this reason that Real Mushrooms only uses wild-harvested organic chaga from Siberia to ensure the highest purity extracts possible.
 Real Mushrooms Organic Siberian Chaga is extracted using hot water, which pulls out all of the water-soluble compounds like Beta-D-glucans.